mins2022/hpu-rag/README.md

    Do you want to continue checking the same webpage? (yes/no): yes How can I help you? (or type 'quit' to exit, 'new' for new webpage)

+   can you provide ZeRO-1 usage example in this webpage?

+   In Webpage Document -
+   The usage example for ZeRO-1 is not explicitly provided in the webpage.
+However, it mentions that ZeRO-1 is a configuration that partitions the optimizer states across the ranks so that each process updates its own partition.
+For further details, refer to Using ZeRO section.

+   However, the webpage does provide an example of ZeRO-2 configuration, which is a more advanced version of ZeRO-1.
+Here is the example:

+   "zero_optimization": {
+    "stage": 2,
+   ...
+   }

+   This example is for ZeRO-2, which is an extension of ZeRO-1.
+If you want to use ZeRO-1, you would need to set the "stage" parameter to 1 instead of 2.
+However, the webpage does not provide a specific example for ZeRO-1.

+   Do you want to continue checking the same webpage? (yes/no): yes How can I help you? (or type 'quit' to exit, 'new' for new webpage)

+   But there is a ZeRO-3 example in the website. is this mnore advanded version than ZeRO-2?
+   Setting `pad_token_id` to `eos_token_id`:128001 for open-end generation.
+   In Webpage Document -
+   The text does not provide a direct comparison between ZeRO-2 and ZeRO-3.
+However, it does mention that ZeRO-3 is a more advanced version that automatically collects and partitions the model state during the forward and backward passes, which is not mentioned for ZeRO-2.
+Additionally, ZeRO-3 is recommended to use only optimizers that have been tested with DeepSpeed ZeRO, which may imply that ZeRO-3 is a more complex and advanced configuration.
+Therefore, it can be inferred that ZeRO-3 is likely a more advanced version than ZeRO-2.